 For example, molecular profiling of tumors (understanding the genetic makeup of the cancer) has made it possible to develop therapies that can block the activity of proteins or pathways implicated in cancer progression.
 The success of targeted therapy is demonstrated by medications such as trastuzumab for HER2-positive breast cancer and imatinib for chronic myeloid leukemia (CML), both of which provide better efficacy and fewer side effects when compared to standard treatments.

 Immunotherapy is another revolutionary approach to cancer treatment that uses the body’s immune system to identify and destroy cancer cells.
 Immune checkpoint inhibitors such as pembrolizumab and nivolumab are excellent examples of developments in immunotherapy.
-These drugs block inhibitory pathways and aim to keep the cancer cells from supressing the body’s immune response.
+These drugs block inhibitory pathways and aim to keep the cancer cells from suppressing the body’s immune response.

 Another development in immunotherapy is CAR-T cell therapy, in which a patient’s T cells are genetically modified to express chimeric antigen receptors (CARs) that can recognize particular proteins on cancer cells.
 When used in conjunction with other treatment options, this method has demonstrated extraordinary efficacy in treating several kinds of leukemia and lymphoma, providing patients with long-lasting remissions.

-Advances in Early Detection and Screening
+Advances in Early Cancer Detection and Screening Technologies

 Advancements in screening technology have improved our ability to detect cancers at an earlier stage, which is important for better patient outcomes.
 An example of this is a liquid biopsy – a less intrusive alternative to standard tissue biopsies.
 Liquid biopsies enable detection of cancer-related proteins or circulating tumor DNA in the blood and represent a non-invasive and more rapid and precise means to confirm a malignancy.